ansys/pyfluent/doc/source/user_guide/general_settings.rst

 Text User Interface (TUI) API
 -----------------------------
-The following example demonstrates how you can use some general settings using the TUI API:
+The following examples demonstrate how you can use solver meshing commands and setup units. settings using the TUI API:

 Checking Mesh